anbumani12/MY-SQL-Task/Readme.md

-💻🖥 Queries are Resolved using My SQL
+💻🖥 Queries are Resolved using My SQL.